Homelessness in England: Rough sleeping

+Rough sleeping assessments do not count people sofa surfing or those who are in temporary shelters.

 Despite considerable efforts, the official rough sleeper counts showed increases every year after new methodology was introduced in autumn 2010 up to the autumn 2017 count.
 The results of the 2017 count were published on 25 January 2018 – a 169% increase in the number of people sleeping rough in England since 2010 was recorded.

 The recorded number of rough sleepers then fell by 2% in 2018 and 9% in 2019, although the 2019 count still represented a 141% increase on the 1,768 recorded in 2010.
 The 2020 count recorded a 37% drop in rough sleeping on 2019.
 This count coincided with a national lockdown and tier restrictions in response to Covid-19.
 The 2021 count recorded a further 9% fall on 2020 but was still up by 670 people (38%) on 2010.

-The latest financial year report from the Combined Homelessness and Information Network (CHAIN) database, CHAIN Greater London Annual Report 2020-21 reported that a total of 11,018 rough sleepers were contacted by outreach workers or building-based teams in London during 2020/21.
+The financial year report from the Combined Homelessness and Information Network (CHAIN) database, CHAIN Greater London Annual Report 2020–21 reported that a total of 11,018 rough sleepers were contacted by outreach workers or building-based teams in London during 2020/21.
 This represented a 3% increase on the previous year.
 7,531 (68%) were seen rough sleeping for the first time.

+Doug Saunders, a journalist for the Globe and Mail based in London, reports that starting in 1997, Britain’s Rough Sleepers Unit (RSU) successfully reduced the problem in the City of London, saying "for a decade, it worked: One of the world’s worst rough-sleeping crises was all but solved."
+The RSU effort was abandoned in 2010.

+In February 2024, it was reported that an estimated 3,898 people slept rough in England in 2023, representing a 27% increase from the prior year and over double the number of people recorded in 2010.